Barry Domvile

 Admiral Sir Barry Edward Domvile, KBE CB CMG (5 September 1878 – 13 August 1971) was a high-ranking Royal Navy officer who was interned during the Second World War for being a Nazi sympathiser.

-Throughout the 1930s, he had expressed support for Germany's Adolf Hitler as well as pro-Nazi and anti-Semitic sentiments.
+Throughout the 1930s, he expressed support for Germany's Adolf Hitler as well as pro-Nazi and anti-Semitic sentiments.
+Domvile was implicated in two fascist plots against the British government in 1940.

 Naval career

 Domvile was the son of Admiral Sir Compton Domvile and followed his father into the Royal Navy in 1892.
-In 1912, he became Assistant Secretary to the Committee of Imperial Defence, and during World War I he commanded the destroyer HMS Miranda, the destroyer HMS Tipperary, the cruiser HMS Centaur and then the cruiser HMS Curacoa.
+In 1912, he became Assistant Secretary to the Committee of Imperial Defence, and during the First World War he commanded the destroyer HMS Miranda, the destroyer HMS Tipperary, the cruiser HMS Centaur and then the cruiser HMS Curacoa.
 After the war, he became Director of Plans in 1920, and Chief of Staff to the Commander-in-Chief, Mediterranean in 1922 before becoming, in 1925, commanding officer of the battleship HMS Royal Sovereign.

 He served as Director of Naval Intelligence from 1927 to 1930, then commanded the Third Cruiser Squadron from 1931 to 1932, and served as President of the Royal Naval College, Greenwich from 1932 to 1934.

 Far-right activism

 Domvile visited Germany in 1935 and was impressed by many aspects of the Nazi government.
 He was invited to attend the Nuremberg Rally of September 1936 as a guest of German Ambassador Joachim von Ribbentrop.
 Domvile became a council member of the Anglo-German Fellowship and founded the Anglo-German organisation The Link.
+He was also a member of the Right Club.

 Domvile supported St. John Philby, the anti-Semitic British People's Party candidate in the Hythe by-election of 1939, and visited Salzburg that summer, which attracted some criticism.
 Domvile was prominent in British far-right circles as the prospect of war seemed imminent in the late 1930s.
-At one meeting of the Right Club, which had been set up in May 1939, he declared the need for "a bloody revolution" in Britain and added "I am ready to start one right away."

-Domvile's pro-Nazi and anti-war sympathies were expressed in an endorsement to the 1939 book The Case For Germany.
-His endorsement consisted of the comment in the preface:
+His pro-Nazi and anti-war sympathies were expressed in an endorsement to the 1939 book The Case For Germany.

-"It is a great pleasure to me to introduce the public to Dr. Laurie's valuable book on modern Germany.